skupperproject/refdog/input/resources/site.md

 A place where components of your application are running.
 Sites are linked to form application networks.

+- XXX usually a namespace
+- XXX on different platforms

 There can be only one site resource per namespace.

 </section>